 As their teacher, I make them feel that they are always welcome in the classroom through my constant display of supportive and friendly attitude.
 Besides my welcoming attitude, I always see to it that the room structuring has been done accordingly.
 The physical structure of the classroom has to be made really attractive and interactive.

 The structures and color of the walls play an important role in maintaining a positive classroom environment.
 What students see in the classroom will affect the way they learn.
-The colorful set up will somehow bring out their interests and curiosity.
+The colorful setup will somehow bring out their interests and curiosity.

-With my years in the teaching profession, I have encountered factors that would affect the student’s motivation but this didn’t stop me to connect with my students.
+During my years in the teaching profession, I have encountered factors that would affect the student’s motivation but this didn’t stop me to connect with my students.
 I give them a sense of belonging.

 Such is the essence of promoting a positive and accommodating classroom environment.
 A positive classroom motivates the students to do their best to learn.